Links to Preserved Resources Removed From Federal Websites

 This webpage was created as part of an effort by Health Care Without Harm and Practice Greenhealth to preserve the information and resources of the HHS Health Sector Climate Pledge, an initiative started in 2022 under the Biden Administration.

-The Public Environmental Data Project is committed to preserving and providing public access to federal environmental data.
+The Public Environmental Data Partners project is committed to preserving and providing public access to federal environmental data.
 Relevant tools that are currently available include:

 Other Access to Data Sets